-FMT_SMF.1 Specification of management functions

-FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.
+FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU .
 Dependencies: No dependencies

 Cryptographic Support

 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
 The specified algorithm and cryptographic key sizes can be based on an assigned standard.